-If you’re going to take back D.C from the roaming gangs of armed thugs, then you’ll need to be equipped for the job.
+You’ve only got a couple of days, so if you’re going to take back D.C from the roaming gangs of armed thugs during this free weekend, then you’ll need to be equipped for the job.

 Alongside your character abilities, you can unlock a suite of perks that give your character items and powerful passive buffs.
 Here are some of the best perks to unlock early in The Division 2, so you can spend your SHD Tech wisely.